DealerDotCom/web-integration-api-docs/source/includes/_internal-locations.md

 This element is positioned on the Search Results Page, within the Search Facets area.
 It is placed below the first (and typically only) Pricing related facet.

-On the Details page, it is positioned at the top of the vehicle information, below the media gallery.

-You can target either the listings or details page by first subscribing to the <a href="#page-load-v1">`page-load-v1`</a> event, then using the <a href="#page-event">event</a> values of `payload.searchPage` and `payload.detailPage` to check the page type.

-## Vehicle Banners

 > Usage:

 ```javascript